9:00am PT by Josh Wigler

 'Survivor' Season 35 Player Profile: Meet Katrina Radke

 Welcome to the Survivor: Heroes vs Healers vs Hustlers preseason!
-THR's Josh Wigler reports from his exclusive visit to the show's shooting location in Fiji, where he interviewed host Jeff Probst, as well as the 18 new castaways battling it out for the million-dollar prize.
+The Hollywood Reporter's Josh Wigler reports from his exclusive visit to the show's shooting location in Fiji, where he interviewed host Jeff Probst, as well as the 18 new castaways battling it out for the million-dollar prize.

 The final Hero on the field: Katrina Radke, an Olympian and sports psychology professor.
 Katrina competed in the 1988 Summer Olympics in Seoul, South Korea, as a swimmer, an experience she actually predicted long before it ever happened.